It’s a heartwarming Christmas story with all the traditional yuletide elements:

 In 1933 the house belonged to Willis Napoleon Shaw.

 In 1917 Shaw had been an engineer for the San Antonio, Fredericksburg & Northern railroad.
 On his draft registration card he said he was “disabled in left ankle,” possibly by a railroad accident.
-In 1928 he lost a leg in an accident while a fireman for the Trinity & Brazos Valley railroad.
+In 1928 he lost a leg in an accident while working as a fireman for the Trinity & Brazos Valley railroad.

 In 1933 Shaw worked at the East Vickery Boulevard Mission and later for the Civil Works Administration (CWA), a short-lived jobs-creation program established by the New Deal.